perok/workshop-programs-as-values/README.md

 Ensure that the following steps have been done:

-- Clone this repository and go the directory
 - Install Scala tools (`./cs setup` is enough): https://docs.scala-lang.org/scala3/getting-started.html
 - Install Node tools https://nodejs.org/en/download/